COMPANION TO CANTO VI

 - Picus de Farinatis and Don Elinus and Don Lipus – the witnesses to Cunizza's signing of the manumission act.
 They were the sons of the Ghibelline Farinata degli Uberti (1212-1264) whom Dante presents in Inferno: X:31-50.
 Verci III: 496.
 Source.

 - Winter and summer – Pound’s pastiche of a poem by Sordello, beginning: “Atretan deu ben chantar finamen” (C VI: 38).
+Pound would quote a line from this poem as a conclusion to canto XXXVI.
 Poem.
+Lollis 180.

 - Cairels was of Sarlat – Cairels (fl.
 1220-1230) was an obscure troubadour contemporary with Sordello.
 Pound uses the same standard formula of their vidas to foreground the parallelism: Lo Sordels si fo di Mantovana – Cairels was of Sarlat.
 But Cairels was a bad poet and had no Romantic tale to distinguish him, no mark of heroic patrimony, no special shape to his sword hilt.
 See the comparison with Theseus below (Chabaneau 50).
 Cairels.